SEC Busts Hedge Fund’s Fake Research, Soft Dollar Scam

 Ponzi Schemer Blames Mysterious One-Eyed Man; Uses Profits to Give Prostitutes a ‘Better Life’

-The SEC on Thursday charged a purported money manager and two of his chief marketers with defrauding investors in a fake company.
-Nearly $1 million of the money they siphoned from investors was given to three Las Vegas call girls.
+The SEC charged three with fraud, saying nearly $1 million of investors' money was given to Las Vegas call girls.

 New Hire Roundup: FINRA Adds Three; Eichmann Goes to TheStreet

 This week in new hires, FINRA added three new governors; Erwin Eichmann joined TheStreet as general counsel; and Putnam Investments named Darren Jaroch portfolio manager of another fund.

 DOL Enforcement Roundup: Two Accused of Misusing Pension Funds

 The director of an Illinois-based investment management firm was ordered to restore $1.2 million to four pension plan client accounts, while an advisor was accused of misusing $3.2 million in retirement plan funds.